bilgino/angularforddd/README.md

 Because the navigation mechanism of the Angular router engine complies with hypermedia APIs, where URIs represent arbitrary resources rather than high-level business objects, we must reexamine the idea of building client-side aggregates.
 Typically, we declare URIs in the Angular router configuration to enable "deep-linking" the application and UI state.
-However, as aggregates build a clusters of related entities and value objects, we would have to cluster resources instead.
-With that in mind, the question arises of how to map URIs such as `/orders`, `/orders/:id`, `/orders/:id/items` to a client-side aggregate when the Web API is RESTful.
-Normally, we assign one URL to one single resource type, especially when invoking a "deep-link" like `/orders/:id/items` for the first time, we consume a REST endpoint that returns all items from an specific order.
+However, as an aggregate builds a cluster of related entities and value objects, we would have to cluster resources instead.
+With that in mind, the question arises of how to map URIs such as `/orders`, `/orders/:id`, `/orders/:id/items` to a client-side aggregate if the consumed Web API is RESTfully designed.
+Normally, we assign one URL to one single resource type, especially when invoking a "deep-link" like `/orders/:id/items` for the first time, we expect a payload of items from a specific order.
+But is this common and always true?
+It depends on how we define a RESTful resource type!
+A resource may be a representation of a single data model or a composition of data models!

 As a consequence, the aggregate must be composed for each initial route event and must provide query methods to the internal state.
-Subsequently, an application service provides the public interface to cover all queries to the internal state of an aggregate.
-The repository services in this scenario acts as an anti-corruption layer to the underlying data model.
-In this way, we can continue to focus on use case specific aggregates and comply with the navigational behavior of router-based SPA architectures:
+Subsequently, an application service provides the public interface to cover all queries to the internal state of this aggregate.
+If necessary, the repository services acts as an anti-corruption layer to the underlying data model.
+In this way, we can continue to focus on context-specific aggregates and comply with the navigational behavior of SPA architectures:

 ![](src/assets/images/Aggregate_ACL.PNG)